Transform Your Space: 20 Best Air-Purifying Plants for You!

 They are slow-growing, adaptable plants and can be grown all year round.
 Along with adding beauty to space, they also clean the toxins from the air, which are found in detergents, cleansers, and cosmetics.

-Watering: Chinese evergreen likes their soil evenly moist and should not be kept soggy.
-Water them and let the soil dry before the next watering but not completely dry.
+Watering: Chinese evergreens like their soil to be evenly moist and should not be kept soggy.
+Water them and let the soil dry before the next watering, but not completely dry.

 Fertilizer: You can fertilize Chinese evergreen with balanced houseplant food.
-Fertilize them once in the early spring and end of the summer to promote their growth.
+Fertilize them once in the early spring and at the end of the summer to promote their growth.

 General Care: Chinese evergreen plants thrive in temperatures above 65°F and can suffer in low-temperature levels.
 They thrive in high humidity.
-Keep them in a warmer spot in cooler temperatures away from vents, heating systems.
+Keep them in a warmer spot in cooler temperatures away from vents and heating systems.

 Pothos